-The empirical estimation relies on 952 German multinational firms operating in 19 different industries36 and 45 foreign countries37 with 3,232 affiliates38 in 2007.
+The empirical estimation relies on 952 German multinational firms operating in 19 different industries and 45 foreign countries with 3,232 affiliates in 2007.
 We consider only those foreign affiliates in which a German multinational holds the control rights.
-Table 2.3 shows the total sales and the number of firms present in each of the top 10 destinations.39 The United States, Spain and France are the three countries from which German affiliates sell the most.
+Table 2.3 shows the total sales and the number of firms present in each of the top 10 destinations.
+The United States, Spain and France are the three countries from which German affiliates sell the most.
 It is worth noting that the number of entrants in a country cannot be perfectly mapped to the productivity level (or size) of the median entrant.
-In addition, Appendix B.4 shows that the average distance of the foreign affiliates from Germany does not monotonically increase in the number of affiliates itself.
-These observations gives.
-These observations give us room for discussing the importance of demand factors in affecting the choice of foreign locations.
-Moreover, the relevance of foreign countries with respect to the aggregate sales differs for small-medium and large multinationals (see Appendix B.3 for descriptive statistics).
+In addition, Appendix D shows that the average distance of the foreign affiliates from Germany does not monotonically increase in the number of affiliates itself.
+These observations gives us room for discussing the importance of demand factors in affecting the choice of foreign locations.
+Moreover, the relevance of foreign countries with respect to the aggregate sales differs for small-medium and large multinationals (see Appendix C for descriptive statistics).
 We note that the top countries in generating aggregate sales are Brazil and Japan for large MNEs, whereas they are Poland, Austria, Italy and Switzerland for small and medium MNEs.
 With respect to the entry pattern, the top locations are China and France for large MNEs, the US and Poland for small MNEs.

-Since our model describes the contribution of demand components at explaining the global production structure, we restrict our sample to those MNEs that conduct horizontal FDI.
-MiDi does not provide information about the type of FDI chosen by a firm.
-To restrict our sample only to the horizontal FDI positions, we use a standard proxy which considers an investment relation as horizontal if both parent and affiliate firms operate within the same industry.40
+Since our model focuses on the contribution of the demand components to explaining the global production structure, we restrict our sample to those MNEs that conduct horizontal FDI.
+MiDi does not provide any information about the type of FDI chosen by a firm.
+In order to control